Wuwei Tai Chi

 John Schreij Rotterdam, Netherlands Branch johnschreij[at]gmail.com

-Sanela Solak Plainsboro, NJ Branch sanelasolak[at]gmail.com
+Sanela Solak Great Barrington, MA Branch sanelasolak[at]gmail.com

 Boris Lekht South Brunswick, NJ Branch blekht[at]yahoo.com